Pedestrian Car Accidents: Legal Repercussions

 Pedestrian accident lawyers Los Angeles represent individuals involved with this specific type of accident, giving them a voice in court.
 The injury attorney in Los Angeles will likely seek one or more types of compensation for his victim(s) and/or their family.
 If the pedestrian accident lawyers in LA the victim hires can prove fault, they’ll likely win a civil award.
 Injury victims may receive compensation for medical bills, pain and suffering, lost wages, punitive damages, and others.

 The family of a pedestrian killed by a vehicle can also file a civil lawsuit against the driver.
 This lawsuit may seek compensation for wrongful death.
 A spouse, the parents, or a child of a victim may file a wrongful death lawsuit.
 A judge can award money to the victim’s family to cover funeral expenses, pain and suffering, and other punitive damages.

 What to do if You are the Driver in a Pedestrian Accident

 If you’ve stuck a passenger with your vehicle, do not leave the scene of the accident.
 This will lead to more criminal charges placed against you.
 Wait for the police to arrive after you've made sure the pedestrian is okay.
-You should talk to an attorney, although Los Angeles pedestrian accident lawyers won’t help.
-Instead, hire a criminal defense lawyer.
-Only the victim of an accident needs the assistance that Los Angeles pedestrian accident lawyers offer.
+You should talk to an attorney to ensure that you are best prepared for your impending legal battle.
 Factors surrounding the incident determine whether you'll face criminal charges, but it is best to prepare ahead of time.